philzook58/philzook58.github.io/_posts/2026-03-26-thin_hash_cons_codebruijn.md

 ```

-A little bit better is to reconcile automatically.
+A little bit better is to reconcile app arguments into a common context automatically.
 Here I use a global ordering of names to do so.
 This is also a bit odd.
 Perhaps an api that uses de bruijn levels or indices would be more natural.
 I'm not happy with what I have here, but it is actually a challenging problem perhaps worthy of it's own blog post to figure out something better.

 These `NamedId` are kind of `UserIds`.
 The data structure does not really care, but the raw stuff is a terrible api.